How do I resolve the "session '0' not found" and "Error sending http request and maximum retry encountered" errors in Amazon EMR?

 ]

-After you're done running the job, be sure to close the session in Jupyter or Zeppelin.
+After you run the job, make sure to close the session in Jupyter or Zeppelin.
 When too many sessions are open, new jobs can't start until resources become available.

 Related information